5 Day Barbados Itinerary for Fun & Sun

 Today will take you to the Saint Michael and Christ Church parishes of Barbados.

-You’ve arrived in Barbados, and it’s time to explore.
+Once you arrive in Barbados, it’s time to explore.
 You will most likely stay in or near Bridgetown.
 Hit the beach closest to your accommodations to begin your trip.

 Once finished at the beach, begin this Barbados itinerary.